 Here in the central part of the country, the pace is often lower than on the coasts.
 And the endless fields create optimal conditions for agriculture.

-Discover the Heartland on the drive from San Francisco to New York with stops in Omaha, Des Moines, Chicago, Shipshewana and Cleveland.
+Discover the Heartland when driving from San Francisco to New York with stops in Omaha, Des Moines, Chicago, Shipshewana and Cleveland.

-A. Feel the spirit of the Heartland in and around Omaha, Nebraska
+A. Omaha, Nebraska – Feel the spirit of the Heartland

 - Driving time: 6.5 h